A friend recently shared a flyer from Bark Busters, a dog training franchise business. It is called “Barking: The Facts” and can be seen at this link.

 - You will be reinforced for using aversives, becoming more likely to do so again;

-- You will likely increase the severity of the interruption as time passes (see above).
+- You will likely increase the severity of the interruption as time passes (see above about the punishment callus).
 Barking is a natural dog behavior and very difficult to suppress successfully.

 Our best friends, and all animals, deserve better than this.